As of Fall 2012, RWU Law has 2,513 alumni working across the United States and beyond!

 Bar Awareness Meetings

-Q & A with Local Bar Examiners
+Q & A with the MA and RI Bar Examiners

 Our graduates continue to receive important support for the Bar Exam after graduation.
 This includes support from the entire staff of the Dean of Students Office, the Academic Success Program, the Law Library, and the Writing Specialist.
 Most graduates choose to attend commercial bar courses, including BAR/BRI and KAPLAN/PMBR, but are encouraged to also take advantage of the the following resources: